 Australian industries continue to benefit from the experience and status of people from overseas.

-Sheet 47 – Temporary Residence
+Sheet 47 – Temporary Residence in Australia

-The International Relations visa category seeks to foster better relations and cultural understanding between countries.
+The international relations visa category seeks to foster better relations and cultural understanding between countries.
 Visitors include foreign government personnel, diplomats and working holiday makers.

 Training and research

-Sheet 51 – Training and Research Visa - Professional Development Stream
+Sheet 51 – Training and Research Visa

-Working Holiday visa program
+Working holiday visa programme

-Australia has reciprocal Working Holiday arrangements in effect with: Belgium, Canada, the Republic of Cyprus, Denmark, Estonia, Finland, France, Germany, Hong Kong SAR, the Republic of Ireland, Italy, Japan, the Republic of Korea, Malta, the Netherlands, Norway, Sweden, Taiwan and the United Kingdom.
+Australia has reciprocal working holiday arrangements in effect with: Belgium, Canada, the Republic of Cyprus, Denmark, Estonia, Finland, France, Germany, Hong Kong SAR, the Republic of Ireland, Italy, Japan, the Republic of Korea, Malta, the Netherlands, Norway, Sweden, Taiwan and the United Kingdom.